Ketel Marte Player Props: Diamondbacks vs. Marlins

-The Arizona Diamondbacks and Ketel Marte, who went 0-for-4 last time out, take on Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+The Arizona Diamondbacks, including Ketel Marte (batting .250 in his past 10 games, with five doubles, a home run, two walks and two RBI), take on starter Sandy Alcantara and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

 Ketel Marte Game Info & Props vs. the Marlins